FMuro/hugo-theme-lecturenotes/README.md

 Now you are ready to add content and customize looks.
 Do not change any file inside theme directory.

-If you want to freeze changes to DocDock theme itself and use still submodules, fork private copy of DocDock and use that as submodule.
+If you want to freeze changes to LectureNotes theme itself and use still submodules, fork private copy of LectureNotes and use that as submodule.
 When you are ready to update theme, just pull changes from origin to your private fork.

-### 2. Install DocDock simply as git clone
+### 2. Install LectureNotes simply as git clone
 This method results that files are checked out locally, but won't be visible from parent git repo.
 Probably you will build site locally with `hugo` command and use result from `public/` on your own.

 ```
-$ git clone https://github.com/vjeantet/hugo-theme-docdock.git themes/docdock
+$ git clone https://github.com/vjeantet/hugo-theme-lecturenotes.git themes/lecturenotes
 ```